 BNC (3, 4, or 5 wire)

-The BNC connector (Bayonet Neill–Concelman) is a miniature quick connect/disconnect RF connector used for coaxial cable.
+3 4 or 5 wire BNC ConnectorThe BNC connector (Bayonet Neill–Concelman) is a miniature quick connect/disconnect RF connector used for coaxial cable.
 It features two bayonet lugs on the female connector; mating is achieved with only a quarter turn of the coupling nut.
 BNCs are ideally suited for cable termination for miniature-to-subminiature coaxial cable (e.g., RG-58, 59, to RG-179, RG-316).
-They are used with radio, television, and other radio-frequency electronic equipment, test instruments, video signals, and was once a popular connector for 10BASE2 computer networks.
+They are used with radio, television, and other radio-frequency electronic equipment, test instruments, and video signals and were once a popular connector for 10BASE2 computer networks.
 BNC connectors are made to match the characteristic impedance of cable at either 50 ohms or 75 ohms.
 It is usually applied for frequencies below 4 GHz [1] and voltages below 500 Volts.

 D9 (CGA / EGA)

-The D-subminiature or D-sub is a common type of electrical connector.
-They are named for their characteristic D-shaped metal shield.
-When they were introduced, D-subs were among the smaller connectors used on computer systems.
-TTL circuit Input typical for older CGA, EGA, and SVGA compatible resolutions.
+D9 CGA EGA ConnectorThe D-subminiature or D-sub is a common type of electrical connector named for its characteristic D-shaped metal shield.
+When introduced, D-subs were among the smaller connectors used on computer systems.
+TTL circuit Input is typical for older CGA, EGA, and SVGA-compatible resolutions.

 USB Input

+USB InputA USB port is a standard cable connection interface on personal computers and consumer electronics.
+It allows stand-alone electronic devices to be connected via cables to a computer (or to each other).
 USB stands for Universal Serial Bus, an industry standard for short-distance digital data communications.
 USB allows data to be transferred between devices.
-USB ports can also supply electric power across the cable to devices without their own power source.
+USB ports can also supply electric power across the cable to devices without their power source.

 SERIAL (RS232) INPUT

-In computing, a serial port is a serial communication physical interface through which information transfers in or out one bit at a time (in contrast to a parallel port).
-Throughout most of the history of personal computers, data was transferred through serial ports connected the computer to devices such as terminals and various peripherals.
+Serial RS232 InputIn computing, a serial port is a physical interface for serial communication through which information transfers in or out one bit at a time (in contrast to a parallel port).
+Throughout most of the history of personal computers, data was transferred through serial ports that connected the computer to devices such as terminals and various peripherals.